 It’s something that we often do as children but we fail to do as adults.
-See, as kids we have a child like faith and nothing seems to be impossible.
+See, as kids, we have a child-like faith and nothing seems to be impossible.
 We tie our superman capes around our necks planning to save the world or wear our play ballerina shoes and dance around as if we are up on stage for the world to see.
 We think that God can do anything through us because we know that He has no limits.
 But then we start to grow up and we let the world creep in.

 Whenever I was a young girl it was so easy to dream.
 I would dream about becoming a Marine Biologist and getting to be with dolphins every day, becoming a ballerina, or traveling the world to reach every tribe and tongue for Jesus.
 But as I grew older it became harder and harder to dream.
 Life happened and those dreams got pushed further and further down into my soul.
-Then something terrible happened, I stopped dreaming all together.
+Then something terrible happened, I stopped dreaming altogether.

 Now, I am not saying that life happening was a bad thing.
 Life for me changed when I met the love of my life and became a wife.
 Then our family quickly grew in the form of two amazingly handsome, energetic boys and I became a mom.
-Life just got busy and full of diapers, job duties, cleaning house, taking care of bills, and all of you married people and parents out there know…the list just keeps growing and never stops.
+Life just got busy and full of diapers, job duties, cleaning the house, taking care of bills, and all of you married people and parents out there know…the list just keeps growing and never stops.
 Then we stop dreaming.
 Whenever we stop dreaming it makes us angry, irritable, and empty.

 I don’t know if you have ever been in this position in your life but I definitely have.
-Unfortunately, my husband and many others got a front seat to my complete melt down.
+Unfortunately, my husband and many others got a front seat to my complete meltdown.
 About three years ago I was irritable, angry, and empty.
 I realized that I quit dreaming for God to use me in my life.
 I was just stuck.
-I loved my husband, my kids, and my life but I wasn’t happy with me.
+I loved my husband, my kids, and my life but I wasn’t happy with myself.
 I wasn’t happy with the position I found myself in.
 I was just stagnant, not using any of my gifts or talents for the Lord.

 But then I went to a Christian conference in February of 2015 called Velocity and the Lord had me meet Xulon Press through a book-writing seminar.
 I met with a man named Donald and my world was opened up.
 The veil was lifted from my eyes and I was able to dream again.
 I was able to see my God bigger than my daily tasks, my shortcomings, and all of my doubts.
 Just a year ago I was a woman filled with anxiety, panic attacks, irrational fears, doubts, and excuses.
 Today, I find myself a published author.